enishino/fmfm-filemanager/README.md

 * PDF rendering is a bit heavy task, for SBCs like raspberry pi (RPi4 handles tasks well in my house though;)
 * To suppress transfer size the result is compressed with JPEG, so the viewer shows lossy image.
 * All the image is set to be cached.
 Please clear browser cache if you found odd behavior.
+* Not all of markdown functionalities are supported.
 ### Search
 * Full-text search with tag search is not possible yet.
 * Search by date will be (IMHO) implemented but not yet.